 Avoid comparing floating-point values for equality.
 Instead, use comparisons that account for the approximate results of computations.
 Consult a numeric analyst when appropriate.

-Make use of static arithmetic expressions and static constant declarations when possible, since static expressions in Spark are computed at compile time with exact precision.
+Make use of static arithmetic expressions and static constant declarations when possible, since static expressions in SPARK are computed at compile time with exact precision.

-Use mathematical models and Spark’s proof tools to verify the correctness of mathematical calculations in floating point.
+Use mathematical models and SPARK’s proof tools to verify the correctness of mathematical calculations in floating point.
 This may necessitate recasting algorithms to make them amenable to such proofs.

 Avoid direct manipulation of bit fields of floating-point values, since such operations are generally target-specific and error-prone.
 Instead, make use of the predefined floating-point attributes (such as 'Exponent).